Generalized Sobol sensitivity indices for dependent variables: numerical methods: Estimation of the generalized sensitivity indices

-Our aim here is to study how the approximating spaces $G_{u,\text{ n}}^{0,L}$, constructed with the previous procedure, behave when $n \rightarrow +\infty$.
-However, we assume that the ANOVA order $d$ and the order of truncation $L_u$ ($u\in S^d$) are fixed.
-By extending the work of Stone~\cite{stone}, Huang~\cite{huang} explores the convergence properties of functional ANOVA models when $d$ and $L_u$ are not fixed anymore.
-Nevertheless, the results are obtained for a general model space $H_u$, and its approximating space $G_u$, $\forall~u\in S$.
+Our aim here is to study how the approximating spaces $\hat H_{u}^{0,L}$, constructed with the previous procedure, behave when $n \rightarrow +\infty$.
+However, we assume that the dimension of $H_u^{0,L}$, $L^{|u|}$ is fixed.
+By extending the work of Stone~\cite{stone}, Huang~\cite{huang} explores the convergence properties of functional ANOVA models when $L^{|u|}$ is not fixed anymore.
+Nevertheless, the results are obtained for a general model space $H_u$, and its approximating space $\hat H_u$, $\forall~u\in S$.
 In~\cite{huang}, the author states that if the basis functions are $m$-smooth and bounded, $\norm{\hat\eta-\eta}$ converges in probability.
 For polynomials, Fourier transforms or splines, he specifically shows that $\norm{\hat\eta-\eta}=O_p(n^{-\frac{2m}{2m+d}})$ (See~\cite{huang} p.
-257).
-Thus, to get a good rate of convergence, it is in our interest to have a small order $d$ in a model.
-In the next numerical applications, we use this theoretical result to substitute the initial model to a functional ANOVA of order at most $d=3$.
+257), when $d$ is the ANOVA order.
+Thus, even if we show the convergence of $\hat \eta^R$ for $d=p$, where $p$ is the model dimension, it is in our interest to have a small order $d$ when $p$ gets large to get a good rate of convergence.
+Also, it should be noticed that estimating the whole set of interaction terms is infeasible in practice when the model dimension is above $p=4$.
+For these reasons, we substitute the initial model for a functional ANOVA of order at most $d=2$ in the next numerical applications.

-\section{APPLICATION}

-In this section, we consider two numerical applications.
-The first model is a toy function studied in Li \textit{et al.}~\cite{li2}.
-It is used to study the numerical properties of the practical method summarized in Section \ref{sectsum}.
-The last application is the study of a shell subject to an internal pressure.
-From a finite elements code, we estimate the generalized sensitivity indices of input parameters implied into the model.
-The goal is to quantify the sensitivity of each input variable in a context of dependence.
+\section{Application}